The longest edge in discrete and continuous long-range percolation: Behavior of the longest edge

-where $Z$ has a Weibulll distribution with parameter $\alpha+1$. \end{enumerate} \end{theorem} The Poisson limits in Theorem \ref{th:MaxEdgeLRPc} are achieved by proving an upper bound on both the total variation and Wasserstein distance between the sum of exceedances $W(n)$ and its Poisson limit $W$.
-For example, in the Fr\'echet case we also see from the proof in Section 3 that both in the total variation and Wasserstein distance the convergence is of order $O(n^{-d})$, as $n\to \infty$.
+In the rest of the paper, we denote by $\omega_d$ the volume of the $d$-dimensional unit ball, with respect to the 1-norm in the discrete case and the 2-norm in the continuous case.

-We now turn to the discrete case.
-As mentioned before, we encounter a little surprise in this model.
-But first, we state the following result, which only includes the Fr\'echet case for $\alpha \in (d,2d)$ and partly $\alpha =2d$.
-In its statement we will assume that $\|\cdot\|$ is the 1-norm, which will be supposed throughout whenever we consider the discrete model.
-We give a statement of our initial results, followed by substantial discussions regarding their assertions.
+We begin with the discrete case.
+First, we state the following result, which only includes the connection function in case (F) for $\alpha \in (d,2d)$ and partly $\alpha =2d$.
+Recall that $\|\cdot\|$ is the 1-norm, which is supposed throughout whenever we consider the discrete model.
+Recall also that $W(n,r)$ is the number of exeedances and thus, $\{c_n^{-1}(e^*_n-b_n)\leq r\}=\{W(n,r)=0\}$.